mvk47/snake-game-turtle/README.md

 4. food.py(to automatically generate food)

-run this code with proper set up paths and enjoy some nostalgia.
+Run this code with proper set up paths and enjoy some nostalgia.